toggledbits/sockproxyd/README.md

 When a host first connects to the proxy, the initial greeting is sent.
 This greeting is always `OK TOGGLEDBITS-SOCKPROXY n pid`, where _n_ is the integer version number of the proxy.
 If your plugin can work with different versions of the proxy, you can parse out the version number.
 The _pid_ is the connection identifier for the proxy session.
+If your plugin/device will be making several connections through the proxy, you can parse the _pid_ from the greeting, or supply a different _pid_ to the CONN command's NTFY option, so that you can distinguish notifications for one endpoint from the others.

+All commands send to the proxy must end in a single *newline* (ASCII 10) character (carriage return, ASCII 13, is not accepted or allowed).
+The greeting and all replies to commands sent by the proxy will also terminate in a newline.
+This makes them safe and easy to read with `sock:receive("*l")`.

 Let's say, for example, that we've defined a `HandleReceive` action in the `urn:example-com:serviceId:Example1` service defined by our plugin, and our plugin is device #123.
 To connect to a remote endpoint at 192.168.0.155 port 3232, and have that action invoked every time receive data is available on the socket from the remote, we would issue the following CONN command: